 We recognize that family members with ASD children in their homes can feel confused and frustrated as well.
-That is why we feel that training for parents is critical to a successful ABA therapeutic program.
+That is why we feel that ABA Parent Training is critical to a successful ABA therapeutic program.
 Our therapy is done in the home and can provide a parent with a better understanding of Autistic Spectrum Disorder.
-Training also allows parents the opportunity to better understand their child’s specific behaviors.
+ABA Parent Training also allows parents the opportunity to better understand their child’s specific behaviors.
 This understanding offers the best possible environment for a child to develop healthy responses with social interactions in a variety of settings.

 The success of our home program is greatly improved when a parent is properly trained.
 Establishing a treatment will have limited results if that treatment is applied consistently.
 Parents play a critical role in their child’s behavioral development, and parent training offers an opportunity for family members to become involved.

 A trained parent becomes our therapist’s partner that is able to provide valuable feedback and interpretations of events as they happen.
 The trained parent is able to provide accurate information as well as teaching.
 This will allow our staff members to better assess behaviors and gives us the ability to modify treatment in a way that continues to provide positive results.

 The key to a therapy such as ABA is consistency.
 Providing uniform learning helps to reinforce the desired behaviors we are looking for.
 Trained parents are more situationally aware and can intervene on behalf of a child who may be receiving confusing messages from others in their life.
 Our patient’s parents can educate other family members, friends, neighbors, and school personnel while better understanding the feedback that these individuals will provide.